 Many Americans are actively preparing for what they think could be civil unrest in our sovereign nation.
-There is a deep rooted belief that America is imploding due to many different, but important, social issues dividing Americans across the nation.
-As we speak, European countries are experiencing tremendous upheavals as the result of liberal policies to allow massive numbers of refugees into their country.
+There is a deep-rooted belief that America is imploding due to many different, but important, social issues dividing Americans across the nation.
+European countries are experiencing tremendous upheavals as the result of liberal policies to allow massive numbers of refugees into their country.

 We have listed, in no particular order, the 12 combined issues that could potentially send us into civil unrest and much more.
 Here’s that list:

 - Income inequality: The middle class is hurting more than ever!
 CEO pay, Household/Family Income and Wages have created a huge gap between the rich and everyone else.
 The median household income is less than it was 15 years ago.
 As of now, the household overall median income in America is about $52,000 per year — despite the fact that corporate profits have doubled.
 In some parts of the country, the median income is much lower.

 - Lack of retirement and savings: Americans are quickly realizing that a secure retirement future may only be a myth.
 Stagnant income has made it harder for people to retire.
 There’s talk of Social Security becoming insolvent and Medicare being reduced.
 It’s tough to plan financially for an uncertain future when you’re worried about having enough money to buy food and other necessities for your family.